-[Ba 478] The Experiential Learning Activity (ELA) is required of all School of Business majors.
-Students must consult with their advisor and the Director of the Experiential Learning Program to determine activities and conditions that will satisfy this requirement, which may include a traditional internship (BUSI-4790).
-Under supervision of a defined business professional and the program director, students will demonstrate skills and competencies of their major area of study, identify and propose solutions for real business challenges, recognize strategic issues, observe leadership styles and skills, and prepare a written and an oral report.
+[Ba 478] Under supervision of a defined business professional and the program director, students will demonstrate skills and competencies of their major area of study, identify and propose solutions for real business challenges, recognize strategic issues, observe leadership styles and skills, and prepare a written and an oral report.
 Prerequisite: Recommendation of a business department faculty member and junior or senior standing.